 Depending on your height, you may want to position the U-Bars closer together or farther apart.
 This is a good time to do so.
 Next, line up both sets of holes and push the pin into place.

 Towards the front of the machine and close to the base on both sides, you will see several bolts.
 Remove the nut on the top of the middle one.
 Secure the pulley strings to the circular attachment at the end of the pulley.
 Replace the nut, using the wrench to tighten it.
 Do this on both sides, again being careful not to misplace the bolts in the process.

 Attach the handlebars

-The final step is to attach the four handlebars, or arms.
+The final step is to attach the four handlebars.

 Working with the longer movable arms first, insert one into the slot on the right-hand side of the machine, the other into the left-hand slot.
 (The handlebars are marked with the letters L and R.) At this point, you will be able to adjust the arms to a comfortable height.

 Next, attach the shorter static handlebars to the hollow cylinders on either side of the machine.
 To do this, slide the ends in, then push in the metal pins until they snap into place.

 The Maxi Climber will then be ready to use.

 The Maxi Climber Vertical Climber Exercise Machine is ideal for anyone who is looking to buy a compact piece of exercise equipment that gives a gym-quality workout.
 With feedback from many hundreds of purchasers published online, this is extremely positive overall.
 In fact, very few reviewers have said anything negative about it.

 Far more reasonably priced than many similar machines, the Maxi Climber will provide you with a very effective aerobic and anaerobic workout that is fun to do.